SaranBodduluri/Efficient-Frontier/README.md

 ---
 I came across this concept while I was doing the financial markets course on Coursera.
 I thought it will be interesting to plot the frontier myself.
 So, I did this porject!
 I tried to explain the concept of efficient frontier with just a simple portfolio consisting of just two stocks.
 I hope you have enjoyed reading this.\
 This theory has made many assumptions that are not true in the reality.
 However, this concept depicts the tremendous benefit of diversification.
+I encourage you to explore the assumptions and their repurcussions if you are interested.

 Feedback and suggestions are most welcome.\
 Data Sources: Yahoo Finance.\